 Movement lessons in Eurythmy and Bothmer Gymnastics, both of which are also used as therapies, are a regular, weekly part of the school’s curriculum.
 Eurythmy works in an artistic way with rhythm, co-ordination and balance and can help with many things including sequencing, tracking (eyes) and flat feet.
 Bothmer Gymnastics, a gymnastic form of movement, develops spatial awareness and strength and also includes social games.

 In Steiner Waldorf schools we work with Child Study, a concentrated study of one child at a time, undertaken by all the teachers in the school.
 During this time, the teachers observe the chosen child, meet together to discuss what they have noticed, consult parents, look at the child’s work and study his/her background and early life.
-Every child in the school is studied in turn.
-This means that all the teachers know all the children well and are more able to notice when a child needs support.
+Ideally every child in the school is studied in turn.
+This means that all the teachers know all the children well.

 Because these things are part of the normal curriculum in Steiner Waldorf schools, children are able to benefit from them without having any special treatment.
 It has been our experience that being taken out of the class for extra help reinforces a child’s feeling that he is different and this can severely inhibit his willingness to be helped.
 For this reason, as much as possible, support is given in the classroom, but there are times when a child needs some one-to-one help.
 When this is necessary, we try to do it as sensitively as possible.
 The School may also call on professionals, to give advice and/or therapies.

 We offer differentiated learning opportunities to help each individual child to develop at his/her own pace; e.g. taking into account learning English as a second or third language (seen as an obvious advantage, rather that necessarily a learning difficulty), and also those who may have particular learning difficulties.
 It is not assumed that all children will progress at the same rate or reach the same level, but that all will progress.